jclynb/game/README.md

 # 🚨 Gamer alert  🚨

-Shoot three blocks and you win!
+Shoot three blocks and that's it!
+A work-in-progress.